LLNL/axom/src/components/shroud/docs/reference.rst

 C_impl_filename
    Output file name for implementation of wrapper routines.
    Defaults to option *C_impl_filename_library_template*.

+copyright
+   A list of lines to add to the top of each generate file.
+   Do not include any language specific comment characters since Shroud will add the appropriate comment delimiters for each language.

+cpp_header
+  C++ header file name which will be included in the implementation file.

 F_module_name
    Name of Fortran module for this class.